hopevdveen/FeD/README.md

   ### Bevindingen
   Lijst met je bevindingen die in de test naar voren kwamen (geef ook aan wat er verbeterd is):

+  ### Content
+  - Use plain language and avoid figures of speech, idioms, and complicated metaphors.
+(Ik heb makkelijke tekst gebruikt en geen metaforen.)
+  - Make sure that button, a (links) and label (in forms) content is unique and discriptive.
+(Ik heb de links discriptief gemaakt.)

+  ### Global Code
+  - Validate your HTML.
+(Ik heb geen errors in mijn HTML.)
+  - Use a lang attribute on the html element.
+(Dit heb ik gedaan.)
+  - Provide a unique title for each page.
+(Dit heb ik gedaan.)
+  - Ensure that viewport zoom is not disabled.
+(Dit kan.)

+  ### Keyboard
+  - Make sure there is a visible focus style for interactive elements that are navigated (tab and shift + tab) to via keyboard input.
+(Er is een  duidelijke focusstate.)
+  - Check to see that keyboard focus order matches the visual layout.
+(Het matcht de layout als ik niks aan mijn keyboard doe, maar als ik tab ga gebruiken slaat hij dingen over.)

+  ### Mobile and touch
+  - Check that the site can be rotated to any orientation.
+(Dit kan.)
+  - Remove horizontal scrolling.
+(Heb ik gedaan.)
+  - Ensure that button and link icons can be activated with ease (size and position).
+(Dit heb ik gedaan.)
+  - Ensure sufficient space between interactive items in order to provide a scroll area.
+(Dit heb ik gedaan.)

+  ### Headings
+  - Use heading elements to introduce content.
+(Dit doen ik.)
+  - Use only one h1 element per page or view.
+(Dit heb ik.)
+  - Heading elements should be written in a logical sequence.
+(Ze staan bij mij in een logische volgorde.)
+  - Don't skip heading levels.
+(Dit doe ik niet.)

+  ### Lists
+  - Use list elements (ol,ul and dl elements) for list content.
+(Ik heb ul's gebruikt.)

+  ### Images
+  - Make sure that all img elements have an alt attribute.
+(Dit heb ik gedaan.)
+  - Make sure that decorative images use null alt (empty) attribute values.
+(Decoratieve foto's heb ik geen alt text gegeven.)
+  - Provide a text alternative for complex images such as charts, graphs and maps.
+(Dit heb ik gedaan.)
+  - For images containing text, make sure the alt description includes the image's text.
+(Dit heb ik gedaan.)

+  ### Media (Video and Audio)
+  Niet van toepassing

+  ### Controls
+  - Use the a element for links.
+(Dit heb ik.)
+  - Ensure that links are recognizable as links.
+(Dit heb ik.)
+  - Ensure that controls have :focus states.
+(Dit heb ik.)
+  - Use the button element for buttons.
+(Dit heb ik.)
+  - Provide a skip link and make sure that it is visible when focused.
+(Ik heb geen skiplink gemaakt.)
+  - Identify links that open in a new tab or window.
+(Je ziet niet aan de links of ze openen in een nieuw tabblad.)

+  ### Appearance
+  - Check if dark and light mode are supported.
+(Dit heb ik.)
+  - Check is high contrast mode is supported.
+(Dit heb ik.)
+  - Increase text size to 200%.
+(Dit kan.)
+  - Make sure color isn't the only way information is conveyed.
+(Ik gebruik ook letterdikte en grootte.)

+  ### Animation
+  - Ensure animations are subtle and do not flash to much.
+(Dit heb ik.)
+  - Provide a mechanism to pause background video.
+(Dit heb ik niet.)
+  - Make sure all animation obeys the prefers-reduced-motion media query.
+(Ik kan dit niet vinden op mijn laptop.)

+  ### Color contrast
+  - Check the contrast for all normal-sized text.
+(Ik heb bij de letters die ik te klein vond ervoor gezorgt dat ze nu groter waren.)
+  - Check the contrast for all large-sized text.
+(Hier is het contrast goed.)
+  - Check the contrast for all icons.
+(De iconen hebben een goed contrast.)
+  - Check text that overlaps images or video.
+(Hebben ze wel, maar het contrast is wel goed.)
+  - Check custom ::selection colors.
+(Die gebruik ik.)
 </details>